 Our Email Verification Feature is officially ready for you!
 This useful little tool will elevate your contact list and improve your deliverability.
 Now the question stands - are you ready for it?

 Everybody wants to send quality content that will be interacted with.
 After all, you don’t spend all that time and energy just for your emails to be left unopened and unnoticed by recipients.
 However, getting your email delivered is not as simple as you would think.
 It requires a good subject line and great content, but most importantly, a contact list that is active and engaged.
-Email Verification Service comes to save the day!
+Email Verification Services comes to save the day!

 Why should you verify contacts?

 Before you start sending emails you need a valid contact list right?
 It seems easy.
 Allow people to subscribe to your content and ideally, all of those contacts should open and engage with your messages.
 It’s something every digital marketer is familiar with.